Andy Ruiz Jr.became a different person once he claimed the unified heavyweight championship, according to Manny Robles.

-Former heavyweight champion Andy Ruiz Jr. has been accused of going all ‘Big-time Charlie’ on Manny Robles, the coach who took him to the sport’s summit.
+Former heavyweight champion Ruiz Jr. stands accused of going all ‘Big-time Charlie’ on Robles, the coach who took him to the sport’s summit.

-Ruiz, who shocked Anthony Joshua in the summer of 2019 before surrendering his titles with a whimper in the rematch, is currently plotting a course to a comeback with a new trainer.
+Ruiz, who shocked Anthony Joshua in the summer of 2019 before surrendering his titles with a whimper in the rematch, is currently plotting a course to a second comeback with new trainer Eddy Reynoso.

-Now with Eddy Reynoso, Ruiz is being linked to fights against Luiz Ortiz and Deontay Wilder.
+Now with Reynoso, Ruiz is linked to fights against Luiz Ortiz and Deontay Wilder.

-The man who helped him realize his dream and also secure the future of his family has opened up on the process of Ruiz eventually shocking the world.
+The man who helped him realize his dream and secure his family’s future has opened up on the process of Ruiz eventually shocking the world.

-Losing to Joseph Parker for the WBO title down under in New Zealand four years ago, it was a long road to redemption – as Robles explained.
+Four years ago, losing against Joseph Parker for the WBO title down under in New Zealand became a long road to redemption – as Robles explained.

 “Andy just came back from a loss, his first loss.
-They came and talked to me, and I took him under my wing,” Robles said, speaking to Marc Gatford via the MyBettingSites.co.uk blog.
+They came and talked to me, and I took him under my wing,” Robles said, speaking to Marc Gatford.

-“He was going through a lot of ups and downs; he wasn’t fighting, he wasn’t making any money, and he was pretty much broke.
+“He was going through many ups and downs, and he wasn’t fighting.
+He wasn’t making any money, and he was pretty much broke.

-“He didn’t have a place to stay, so I had to find him a place to live so that I wouldn’t lose him.
-I understood what I was working with, and I understood this kid was talented.
+“He didn’t have a place to stay, so I had to find him a place to live so I wouldn’t lose him.
+I understood what I was working with then.
+But I understood this kid was talented.

 “I didn’t want to lose him to the streets or him to quit boxing.
 So I had to find a way to keep him in LA, to put a roof over his head.
 I did just that.

-“I found him a place to stay, food, everything that a fighter would need to stay focused.
+“I found him a place to stay, food, everything a fighter would need to stay focused.

 “We managed to keep him here, and little by little, his luck started changing for the better.
-Things started to fall into place.
+Things began to fall into place.

 On taking four world title belts from Joshua in New York, Robles added: “It wasn’t luck.
 He was ready.
 He was prepared, he was focused, and he was hungry.